timeamolnar/tamaslang.github.io/_posts/2015-02-21-module_architecture.md

 ```

 ## Data mapping (ORM):
-Rhe data mapping contains a plain JPA annotated class representing a book and using isbn as id.
+The data mapping contains a plain JPA annotated class representing a book and using isbn as id.

 ```java
 @Entity